Health, Safety & Security

 Protective Face Masks

-Measures will be in place across the venue and on exhibitor stands.
-Messages will be displayed on signage visible throughout the Ricoh Arena.
+Messages will be displayed on signage visible throughout the Coventry Building Society Arena.

-Gels or hydroalcoholic solutions will be available for visitors.
+Gels or hydroalcoholic solutions will be available throughout the event for all to use.
 There will be signs in all communal areas and on exhibitor stands to remind everyone of health and safety protocols.

-All areas of the Ricoh Arena will be cleaned at an increased frequency.
+All areas of the Coventry Building Society Arena will be cleaned at an increased frequency.

-The Ricoh Arena is an elite sport facility and has been open throughout the pandemic.
+The Coventry Building Society Arena is an elite sport facility and has been open throughout the pandemic.
 Ventilation systems are at COVID standards with antibacterial filters and increased air renewal frequency.